 We are always looking for enthusiastic volunteers to help out with our year round projects!

 Navigating one’s wellbeing and cultivating connections in these virtual spaces can be challenging.
 On Thursday, March 25th, from 5:30-7:30pm EST, join us and mental health leaders from across the country to explore resiliency and resolve during these uncertain times.
 All are welcome!
 For more information and to register, visit: gradminds-conference.ca

 Join us every Wednesday for free online Yoga!
 Josh will lead you through a restorative Hatha Flow Yoga class, perfect for building strength, increasing mobility, and balancing energy levels.
 All levels welcome!

 Mental Health Resource Initiative

-We are working toward providing more education and information about mental health resources available, how to access those resources, and what to expect from them.
+We are working towards providing more education and information about mental health resources available, how to access those resources, and what to expect from them.

-We are collaborating with additional advocacy groups within UofT and across the community to help support students with complex mental health needs.
+We are collaborating with additional working groups within UofT and across the community to help support students with complex mental health needs.